icecube/dnn_reco/docs/source/pages/bootcamp/01_bootcamp_train.rst

 ..
 IceCube DNN reconstruction

+.. _bootcamp_train:
 Train Model
 ***********

-Now that we have created our training data, we can move on to training the neural network.
+Now that we have installed |dnn_reco|, we can move on to training the neural network.
 We will have to perform two steps: create a data transformation model and then train the neural network.